68W Training: What to Expect – A Soldier’s Guide to Combat Medic School

 How can I best prepare for 68W combat medic training?

-What’s the duration of basic training for a 68W combat medic?
+How long is basic training for a 68W combat medic?